Primark raises full year outlook after sales top expectations

-LONDON, July 1 (Reuters) - Associated British Foods (ABF.L)on Thursday raised the full-year profit outlook for its Primark fashion business after sales at stores which reopened after COVID-19 lockdowns in its latest quarter beatmanagement expectations in all markets.
+LONDON (Reuters) -Associated British Foods on Thursday raised the full-year profit outlook for its Primark fashion business after sales at stores which reopened after COVID-19 lockdowns in its latest quarter beat management expectations in all markets.

 The group said Primark’s revenue was 1.6 billion pounds ($2.2 billion) in the third quarter to June 19 after the reopening of all stores and the opening of seven new stores, up from 0.6 billion pounds in the same period last year.